alexmac131/NodeXBeeRover/README.md

 ### To Do

- - Ready the documenation, add tags to the code, add event handling and the science package to the code.
+ - Ready the documentation, add tags to the code, add event handling and the science package to the code.
- - the readme itself has format issues so I need to learn how to format to my liking.
+ - the README file itself has format issues so I need to learn how to format to my liking.
  - event handling for various error types.
  - Engine power updates to the robot.
- - Engine Impluse delay to the robot.
+ - Engine Impulse delay to the robot.